mkturner/docker-flask-essentials/README.md

 - incorporating a production quality server like gunicorn
 - Running databases in separate containers using swarm
 - Using services to allow conrainers to talk
-- Using pdb to inspect values
+- Using pdb to debug by inspecting values